Economy of Coimbatore: Jewellery and gems

-Coimbatore is one of the major gold jewellery manufacturing hubs in India, renowned for making cast jewellery and machine made jewellery.
-The city is home to about 3000 jewellery manufacturing companies and to over 40,000 goldsmiths.
-The jewellery manufacturers have an active association called Coimbatore Jewellery Manufacturers' Association, and have also jointly established Coimbatore Gem and Jewellery Industries Private Limited (Cojewel), which is a common facility with niche goldsmith machinery to be used by the members of the association.
+Coimbatore is one of the major gold jewellery manufacturing hubs in India, renowned for making cast jewellery and machine-made jewellery.
+The city is home to about 3000 jewellery manufacturing companies and over 40,000 goldsmiths.
+The jewellery manufacturers have an active association called Coimbatore Jewellery Manufacturers' Association and have also jointly established Coimbatore Gem and Jewellery Industries Private Limited (Cojewel), which is a common facility with niche goldsmith machinery to be used by the members of the association.